krzepah/mutasync-server/README.md

 </p>

 # State Management Server
-> Saves your mutastore state online.
+> Saves your customers apps state

 Under the hood it's an Express REST API with JWT Authentication with support for sqlite, mysql, and postgresql.
 Provided a mutation system it then saves up your customers app's state.